Skip to main content

 • height after interval.start().

-If interval is absent then the created cumulative function is 0 everywhere.
+If the interval or the height is absent, the created cumulative function is 0 everywhere.

 info